 Reno had a great week on board the Summit.
 Not only did Loverboy put on two energetic shows on the main stage, but the singer also jumped in on several performances with other artists throughout the week.
 Jay Lewis from Kiawah, SC was having so much fun singing along to Loverboy’s set that Reno had to walk over and cover Lewis’s mouth with his hand.

 Loverboy wasn’t the only act Lewis found himself singing with during the week.
-Rick Springfield held a microphone out to him during, “Don’t Talk to Strangers,” and was a part of a crew invited up on stage to sing with Heath.
-He and his friends wore t-shirts that spelled out the title of Tommy Tutone’s 1981 hit, “867-5309.”
-After spending so much time singing along with celebrities, Lewis joked, “If I knew they expected me to also perform I would have never quit taking those piano lessons from Sister Mary Francis when I was nine.”
+He was a part of a crew invited up on stage to sing along to the Tommy Tutone hit, “867-5309 (Jenny)” and Rick Springfield passed him a mic during “Don’t Talk to Strangers”.
+“If I knew they expected me to perform I would have never quit taking those piano lessons from Sister Mary Francis when I was nine,” Lewis quipped.

-Heath did several solo shows during the week in addition to jamming with Jessie’s Girl and Rick Springfield during their performances.
-When he wasn’t on stage, the singer spent his time socializing with guests and posing for a ton of selfies.
-But despite patiently standing for one picture after another, the award for “Most Selfies of the Week” went to Springfield.
+Tommy Heath did several shows during the week and jammed with Jessie’s Girl and Rick Springfield.
+The singer spent his down time socializing and posing for selfies.
+Most of the artists found themselves at the end of various cell phones, but the award for “Most Selfies of the Week” went to Springfield.